-- a) an individual's application to the Principal for access to, or amendment of, a document containing the individual's personal information, whether the application is made under the Information Privacy Act 2009 (Qld) or otherwise - b) privacy complaints made to the Principal, including any privacy complaints to which the Principal is a respondent - the Contractor shall, as soon as possible following the Principal's request, but no later than two Business Days after such request from the Principal: - i. submit to the Principal a document specified by the Principal - ii. amend or notate a document specified by the Principal - iii. provide information to the Principal concerning the Contractor's discharge of its obligations under this Clause 12.2 - iv. take other reasonable actions required by the Principal.
+- a) An individual's application to the Principal for access to, or amendment of, a document containing the individual's personal information, whether the application is made under the Information Privacy Act 2009 (Qld) or otherwise - b) Privacy complaints made to the Principal, including any privacy complaints to which the Principal is a respondent, and - c) The Contractor shall, as soon as possible following the Principal's request, but no later than 2 Business Days after such request from the Principal: - i. submit to the Principal a document specified by the Principal - ii. amend or notate a document specified by the Principal - iii. provide information to the Principal concerning the Contractor's discharge of its obligations under this Clause 12.2, and - iv. take other reasonable actions required by the Principal.